Corcovado National Park

 The San Pedrillo Ranger Station is open only during the dry summer months.
 It closes in mid-April and does not re-open until mid November.
 Check with park authorities or local tour providers since opening and closing dates are not fixed and vary according to weather and circumstances.

-The San Pedrillo Ranger Station offers potable water and camping facilities for up to 30 tents with 4 public use toilets and 5 showers. restroom, shower.
+The San Pedrillo Ranger Station offers camping facilities with restroom, shower, and potable water.
 There is no lodging capacity beyond what is required for park staff stationed at the San Pedrillo, and there is no food service to the public.

 The rangers at the San Pedrillo ranger station will inspect the permits and passes of all visitors.
 Day visitors that reach the park without prior arrangements can pay in cash the daily use fee of $10 for foreigners and can use the camping facilities according to availability for $4 per person.